cschuman/resilience-mapping/docs/research/SPATIAL-CONTAGION-PAPER-REVISED.md

 Several limitations warrant acknowledgment:

 1. **CDC PLACES provides modeled estimates**, not direct measurements.
-Spatial smoothing in the MRP methodology may contribute to apparent spatial patterns.
+Spatial smoothing in the MRP methodology may contribute to apparent spatial patterns—the observed Moran's I of 0.76 may partially reflect estimation methodology rather than true spatial clustering.

 2. **The COVID-19 pandemic** (2020-2024 study period) created unprecedented correlated health shocks that may not reflect normal spatial dynamics.
+The "spatial synchrony" finding may partly reflect pandemic simultaneity.
+Year-stratified analysis would help assess robustness.

 3. **Census tracts are arbitrary boundaries**.
 The Modifiable Areal Unit Problem (MAUP) means findings may differ at other scales.
+Future work should test whether patterns hold at block group or county levels.

+4. **Spatial weights specification was not sensitivity-tested.** We used Queen contiguity exclusively (mean 6.2 neighbors).
+Alternative specifications—Rook contiguity, k-nearest neighbors, distance bands—might yield different results.
+Full sensitivity analysis requires tract centroid coordinates, which were not available for this analysis.

-4. **We did not conduct equity analysis** by neighborhood racial composition, which is essential for policy application.
+5. **We did not conduct equity analysis** by neighborhood racial composition, which is essential for policy application.
+Future work should examine: (a) whether model performance differs by neighborhood racial/ethnic composition, (b) whether predicted decline rates are disproportionately concentrated in marginalized communities, and (c) whether spatial synchrony patterns differ by community demographics.
+This is a critical gap for responsible policy translation.

-5. **Our lagged specification (T-2 to T-1)** may not capture slower spatial processes.
+6. **Our lagged specification (T-2 to T-1)** may not capture slower spatial processes.
 However, extending the lag further would reduce sample size and statistical power.

+7. **Baseline model performance is poor** (F1=0.26, balanced accuracy=0.33).
+The negative finding about spatial features is situated within a context where no features predict well.
+This limits our ability to conclude definitively that spatial information has no value—only that it has no value within our current modeling framework.

 ### 4.6 Conclusions